jainnick/metro-route-api/README.md

 The Dijkstra's algorithm is used to calculate the shortest path between two stations, which is then stored in an array.
 This array is later traversed to determine the interchange stations, line endings, and metro lines.
 # Hierarchy
-function/Map/classes contains all the classes used in this program
+function/Map/classes contains all the classes used in this program <br>
-ls:
+ls:<br>
-->all.js: to send the end result
+->all.js: to send the end result <br>
-->queue.js: To implement the priority queue ->Graph.js: To implement the graph which stores the station map function/Map/functions contains the functions used to implement the program. main.js-> where the server is made and API requests are handled.
+->queue.js: To implement the priority queue<br>
+->Graph.js: To implement the graph which stores the station map<br>
+function/Map/functions contains the functions used to implement the program.<br> main.js-> where the server is made and API requests are handled.<br>
+instruction.txt->contains the correct station names that should be used for the API calls.<br>
 # Lines implemented
 ->Blue : 2.02 minutes<br>
 ->Blue Branch : 1.875 minutes<br>